floholz/autodarts-luxspy/README.md

    - **Yellow**: Someone needs to take out
    - **Off**: Waiting for next turn
 4. **On Other Pages**: The extension tracks the logged-in player but doesn't control LEDs
-5. Click the extension icon to view current status and configure focus controls:
+5. Click the extension icon to view current status and server configuration
-   - **Auto Mode**: Automatically focuses on the logged-in player
-   - **Manual Mode**: Select a specific player to focus on
-   - **No Focus**: Disable LED control entirely

 ## Go Server (`luxspy-svr/`)